mtlynch/mtlynch.io/_posts/2017-06-27-greenpithumb.md

 ## GreenPiThumb back end

 The [back end](https://github.com/JeetShetty/Greenpithumb) does the heavy lifting of GreenPiThumb.
-It's responsible for:
+It's a Python app responsible for:

 * Managing the physical sensors (soil moisture, temperature, etc.)
 * Turning the water pump on and off